influxdata/ifql/SPEC.md

 ### Response format

 The result of a query is any number of named streams.
-As a stream consists of multiple tables each table is encoded as CSV UTF-8 textual data.
+As a stream consists of multiple tables each table is encoded as CSV textual data.
+CSV data should be encoded using UTF-8, and should be in Unicode Normal Form C as defined in [UAX15](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/#bib-UAX15).

 Before each table there are two header rows.
 The first declares the data types of each column, the second declares the column labels.